mc0110/inetbox2mqtt/README.md

 This project here was developed and tested for an ESP32 (first generation) with 4 MB memory.
 The software also works on other ESP32 models and probably, with small adjustments (UART address, pins), also on other hardware.
 The tests on a Raspberry Pi Pico W were successful, too.
 I will not always explicitly mention the RPi pico w in the following.
 The respective points apply to this chip as well.
 The minor deviations can be found at the end in the section **Running on RPI Pico W** for details.

 ## Disclaimer
 I have tested my solution for the ESP32 in about 10 different environments so far, including my own TRUMA/CPplus version.
-Most of the tests ran straight out of the box.
+Most of the tests ran straight *out of the box*.

+Please note that older versions of CPplus (< C4.xx.xx) use a different protocol for communication with the inetbox.
+See the INIT menu on the CPplus to find the version numbers.
+Therefore, the data can be read but no commands can be set.
+If you still want to use the inetbox2mqtt, you can replace the CPplus with a newer one (e.g. C4.03.00).
+New CPplus can also control older TRUMA heaters (e.g. H5.xx.xx).

-Please ensure that your tests are carried out with a clean electrical setup, preferably already in the proof of concept phase in a stable housing, in order to prevent short circuits or bad connections.
+Please ensure that your tests are carried out with a clean electrical setup, preferably already in the *proof of concept* phase in a stable housing, in order to prevent short circuits or bad connections.
 Since the LIN connection has a plug, it is advisable to also realise the power supply via a plug.
 Most problems during realisation can be traced back to defective components due to short circuits or missing ground connections

 Please note that this simulation only works on a CPplus to which **NO** Inetbox is connected.
 In particular, communication with a **TRUMA INet X** is not supported.
+**TRUMA INet X** is the successor of CPplus and contains inetbox functionalities

 The LIN module for the ESP32/RPi pico in the current version for the ESP32/RPI pico w have proven to be very stable and CPplus-compatible.
 It's been going on for months now in various constellations.